excalidraw/excalidraw/src/packages/excalidraw/README_NEXT.md

 Takes the library items and returns a JSON string.

-If you want to overwrite the source field in the JSON string, you can set a variable `window.EXCALIDRAW_EXPORT_SOURCE` to the desired value.
+If you want to overwrite the source field in the JSON string, you can set  `window.EXCALIDRAW_EXPORT_SOURCE` to the desired value.

 #### `getSceneVersion`